staspk/os-setup/README.md

 ## Windows 11 Instructions
 ### Uncomment desired functionality in: .\main.ps1.
+- In powershell, function calls with parentheses will only work with 1 param.
+Unexpected behavior will follow with 2+ params.
-- All possible behaviors/values of Enums, are defined right above/alongside Function Definitions that use the Enum in question.
-Use like so: `TaskBarAlignment ([Alignment]::Left)`
+- Enums and classes are called like so:  `TaskBarAlignment [Alignment]::Left`
 - Change List of bloat/software to uninstall/install at top of file: `.\modules\Winget.psm1`

-### PowershellConfigurer
+### Powershell
-- `.powershell\` is where you should place your profile files and custom libraries, if doing manually.
+- My powershell git is under $profile now, and this git has it as a submodule.
+Running scripts for synchronization is now unnecessary.
+Will cleanup OS-Setup and the rest of this readme sometime when I have extra time.
 	- `[PowershellConfigurer]::PrintCorrectFolderStruture()` --> Use this static method see how .powershell should be structured.
 	- `[PowershellConfigurer]::new().SaveProfileFilesToScriptPackage()` --> Pulls CurrentUser files for Powershell5 and Powershell7+ (Core) into OS-Setup ScriptPackages.
 	Will implement pulling AllUsers if I ever need the functionality.